Make this delicious Restaurant Style Mutton Rara curry at home using my simple recipe. It’s robust, hearty and so flavorful.

 Jump to:

-Mutton Rara, also known as Rara Gosht is a Mutton recipe that is popular in North Indian states.
-It is made using mutton pieces and mutton mince, very different from the other mutton curries which normally use either the keema or pieces.
+Rara Gosht is made using mutton pieces and mutton mince and is very different from the other mutton curries which normally use either the keema or pieces.

 The impeccable taste of this curry comes from the use of different rich spices such as cloves, black peppercorns, cinnamon, javitri, cardamom, bay leaf, and red dry chilies.

 Where does it get its name from?
-No one knows about it but it is mostly said that the dish was created by a Punjabi in Himachal for his roadside dhaba and he named the dish after his name.
+No one knows about it but it is said that the dish was created by a Punjabi in Himachal for his roadside dhaba and he named the dish after his name.

 Ingredients